raspy135/Qun-synthesizer/README.md

 [Patches](./patches) for tone patches

-[configurations](./configurations) for configuration files to use with Native Instruments Maschine.
+[configurations](./configurations) for configuration files to use with third-party software and hardware such as Native Instruments Maschine.

 [Issues](https://github.com/raspy135/Qun-synthesizer/issues) : Report issues when you have problems or questions.